Top BIM Software Tools in 2023

 - BIM capabilities are somewhat limited in comparison with other solutions on the market

-- Some of the workflows between 2D and 3D are somewhat cumbersome and not user-friendly
+- Some workflows between 2D and 3D are somewhat cumbersome and not user-friendly

 - Potential incompatibilities with older software versions due to new features released